ngandrass/gitlab-group-backup/README.md

 This tool is primarily configured by CLI arguments (see: `./main.py -h`).
 The `config.yaml` file contains additional configuration parameters and can be used to overwrite any of the CLI arguments.

+### Private Groups / Access Token Scopes

+If your group is private, a group access token with the following permissions is required:
+  - Role: Owner
+  - Scopes: `api`, `read_api`, `read_repository`

+The token can be supplied via the `--access-token` CLI option or via the `config.yaml` file.

 ## Running via Docker